afshinator/deck_of_cards/README.md

 * I wanted some high impact animation; I got the most for the buck by using css from anime.css; I didn't install the component, just to keep the project essentialy dependency-free.

-* I haven't played with 'classes' in Javascript since before they added that keyword to the language.
+* I haven't played with 'classes' in Javascript since before they added that keyword to the language!
 It was interesting learning about the new syntax and how it works, the iterator, etc...

-* Even though the game exercises the DeckOfCards, the tests are a better.. test.
+* Even though the game exercises the DeckOfCards, the tests are a better test.

+* State management: given the small size of the app, what React provides is plenty.
+Most of the logic of the app is a custom hook inside src/components/useGameState.js.